Dan-Levi/RustBoot/README.md

 ## Synopsis

-Murky's RustBoot is a small but powerful portable server utility and launcher that lets you setup and maintain your Oxide powered Rust server without dealing with arguments and bat files.
+RustBoot is a small but powerful server utility that lets you setup and maintain your Oxide powered Rust server in an intuitive user interface.

 ## Current features